ndo28/MMERP_Public/README.md

 ## Browser Support

-The MMERP App functions cross-browser, but is specifically tailored for use with [Firefox](https://www.mozilla.org/en-US/firefox/new/?utm_medium=referral&utm_source=firefox-com). \n
+The MMERP App functions cross-browser, but is specifically tailored for use with [Firefox](https://www.mozilla.org/en-US/firefox/new/?utm_medium=referral&utm_source=firefox-com).
 Browser capture of **geolocation** is only supported by Firefox.

 ## Authors